thoughtcrimes/html_hero_py/README.md

 ![banner_00_1000x250!](artwork/html_hero_banner_00_1000x250.png)

-html_hero is an elegant html building tool designed to empower webdevelopment without invoking massive oppinonated frameworks.
-Through a build process it injects various types of components into html pages and templates into a final processed site.
+html_hero is a simple elegant html building tool designed to add components and advanced processing to web development without invoking bulky opinionated frameworks.
+It introduces a streamlined component-insertion system, allowing developers to inject reusable elements into HTML pages seamlessly.
+During the build process, html_hero assembles these components into cohesive pages, resulting in clean, standard HTML.
+This ensures that developers retain complete command over both the source code and the final rendered output, marrying flexibility with simplicity in web page creation.

 # Features